MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/scale-topics.md

 -   Users will see the **Edit** option on topic pages and can edit the pages in the same experience as other modern SharePoint pages.

 -   Some **Suggested Topic** web parts can't be removed.
-The topic name, alternate names, definition, suggested people, and suggested resources cannot be removed.
+The topic name, alternate names, definition, suggested people, and suggested resources can't be removed.

--   It can take some time for a suggested or confirmed topic that has been published to be moved to the **Published** list on the **Manage Topics** page.
+-   It can take some time for a suggested or confirmed topic that has been published to be moved to the **Published** list on the **Manage topics** page.

-    -   The estimated time for a topic to appear in         search\\highlights\\hashtags\\annotations is 2 hours.
+    -   The estimated time for a topic to appear in search, highlights, hashtags, or annotations is 2 hours.

-    -   The estimated time for a topic to appear in Published list\\Managed topics is no more than 24 hours in most cases.
+    -   The estimated time for a topic to appear in **Published** list on the **Managed topics** page is no more than 24 hours in most cases.
 You should see them within 2 hours, but because there is a full sync every 24 hours, the wait should not be longer than 24 hours.

 -   It is possible that a user might leave a published topic in a checked-out or editing state.
 A knowledge manager can see these in the Pages Library of the topic center and either can discard the user's changes to republish the topic or contact that user to request that they check in the topic.